-2.1.4 Contractual terms and conditions applicable to the CEO
+2.4.1.
+Contractual terms and conditions applicable to the CEO

 The agreement relating to the CEO provides for a notice period of eighteen months in case of termination of the agreement by Retail Estates.
-Any termination compensation to be paid if the company waives performance during the notice period shall be calculated in accordance with the fixed remuneration (including the annual premiums for the individual pension benefit (type "defined contribution")).
+Any termination compensation to be paid if the company waives performance during the notice period shall be calculated on the basis of the fixed remuneration (including the annual premiums for the individual pension benefit (type "defined contribution")).
 The notice period was approved by the board of directors in accordance with the legal provisions and upon the advice of the remuneration and nomination committee, taking into account the CEO's contribution to the company's growth since the initial public offering in March 1998.